sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 gpio -g write 22 0   # to set the output off 0v
 ```

+## WiringPi Test Scripts

+Linux systems use the Bourne Shell (sh or bash) for command line input.
+The shell can run scripts which can automate commands and operations on the linux system.

+Have a look and try the following scripts which use the gpio command to read switches and light leds on the gertboard.

 [testShellScript-inputs.sh](../../session3/code/testShellScript-inputs.sh) is a shell script which sets up the switch pins for input and prints out the state of the switches.

 To run use